Update October 1st, 2022

 The General Director of the Department of National Parks, Thanya Neti Thammakul, has visited Maya Bay, which is expected to be closed to visitors for four months from June 20181.
 Officials of the Koh Phi Phi National park authority held crisis talks on Thursday, Sep 28, 2017, they were told that Maya bay has been ravaged by excessive tourism.

-The Thai government is now considering a temporary low season closure of Phi Phi Islands most popular tourist location “Maya Bay – The Beach” the reason given was to allow the bay, as well as the waters in the bay, to recover ahead of the 2018 high season.
+The Thai Government consider this as temporary low season closure of Phi Phi Islands most popular tourist location “Maya Bay – The Beach” the reason given was to allow the bay, as well as the waters in the bay, to recover ahead of the 2018 high season.

 “Phi Phi Ley” is located 1.5 km from Phi Phi Don, the small Island saw a huge surge in popularity after the Leonard DiCaprio movie “The Beach” came out in 2000.
 Parts of the movie were shot on the beach in Maya Bay.